DataFire/Integrations/integrations/generated/azure_marketplaceordering_agreements/README.md

   * type `string`: Resource type.

 ### ErrorResponse
-* ErrorResponse `object`: Error reponse indicates Microsoft.MarketplaceOrdering service is not able to process the incoming request.
+* ErrorResponse `object`: Error response indicates Microsoft.MarketplaceOrdering service is not able to process the incoming request.
 The reason is provided in the error message.
   * error `object`: The details of the error.
     * code `string`: Error code.
     * message `string`: Error message indicating why the operation failed.